govindsanal/govindsanal.github.io/content/projects/this-site.md

 ## Hosting

-It is, as of writing this, hosted on github pages.
-It is automatically built with github actions which was provided on the hugo [website](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
+It is hosted on cloudflare pages, which automatically builds the page when a commit is pushed to the github [repo](https://github.com/govindsanal/govind-sanal).